Amdrija/ostep/Virtualization/proportionalShare.md

 # Scheduling: Proportional Share

+How can we design a scheduler to share the CPU in a proportional manner?
+What are the key mechanisms for doing so?
+How effective are they?

 ## Tickets Represent Your Share

 - Scheduler holds a lottery, by randomly selecting a ticker (eg. between 0-99),